A decades long Hindu nationalist dream is about to be achieved. What does this mean? | KRDO

 Since January 16, priests have been conducting prayers and performing rituals as workers move the idol into the temple’s complex.
 Senior leaders of the BJP have given numerous television interviews about the events, with Indian news channels running 24/7 coverage about the temple’s festivities.

-The ceremony is also expected to be aired abroad in Indian embassies and on huge TV screens in New York’s Time Square.
+The ceremony is also expected to be aired abroad in Indian embassies and on huge TV screens in New York’s Times Square.

 Ahead of the event, Modi has been fasting and praying in an 11-day ritual steeped in Hindu religious symbolism.